MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 The circuit begins by encoding the pair of vectors on the target qubit and the ancilla qubit.
 It then applies an Oracle operator to the entire register, controlled off the control qubit.
 The Oracle operator generates a eigenphase on the target and ancilla qubit register, which when controlled generates a phase on the |1> state of the control qubit.
 This can then be read by applying another H gate to the controlled qubit to make the phase observable when measuring the Z projection.

 > [!NOTE]
-> This example is set up to run as a Jupyter Notebook in your local environment and submit the job to Azure Quantum.
+> This sample is set up to run as a Jupyter Notebook in your local environment and submit the job to Azure Quantum.
 Optionally, you can run this program from your Azure Portal workspace by loading the **Iterative phase estimation** sample from the **Integrated hybrid** tab.

 First, connect to your Azure Quantum workspace and load the necessary libraries.